SwarupaPedapalli/FitnessTrack/RFP.md

 ## Screen Flow
 #### Home Screen:
-This is a screen which shows a header with login and signup button.
-A description box which talks about fitness,and displays image of excersise and see more button which directs to the next screen.
+This is a screen which shows a header with login and register button.
+And few more buttons that directs to other pages

 #### Login page:
 This is a page where user can register and log in to the application.